GaloisInc/saw-script/doc/manual/manual.md

 ## Rewriting

 Rewriting a `Term` consists of applying one or more *rewrite rules* to it, resulting in a new `Term`.
+A rewrite rule in SAW can be specified in multiple ways, the third due to the dependent type system used in
+SAWCore:

+  * as the definition of functions that can be unfolded,
+  * as a term of boolean type (or a function returning a boolean) that is an equality statement, and
+  * as a term of _equality type_ whose body encodes a proof that the equality in the type is valid.

-Each of the rules logically consists of two patterns, each of which which may contain free variables (essentially holes in the patterns, which may match any sub-term).
+Each of these forms is a `Term` of a diffent shape.
+And in each case the term logically consists of two parts, each of which which may contain variables (bound by enclosing lambda expressions).
+By thinking of the variables as holes which may match any sub-term, the two parts of each term can both be seen as *patterns*.
 The left-hand pattern describes a term to match (which may be a sub-term of the full term being rewritten), and the right-hand pattern describes a term to replace it with.
-Any free variable in the right-hand pattern must also appear in the left-hand pattern and will be instantiated with whatever sub-term matched that variable in the original term.
+Any variable in the right-hand pattern must also appear in the left-hand pattern and will be instantiated with whatever sub-term matched that variable in the original term.

-TODO: Concretely, a rewrite rule is just a `Term`.

-TODO: One or more `Term` values can be collected together into a `Simpset`

 The general philosophy of rewriting is that the left and right patterns, while syntactically different, should be semantically equivalent.